OCR-D/ocrd-website/site/en/workflows.md

 ### Step 10:  Clipping

-In this processing step intrusions of neighbouring segments in regions / lines of a workspace can be removed.
-A (ad-hoc binarization and) connected component analysis is run on every text region / line of every PAGE in the input file as well as its overlapping neighbours.
+In this processing step, intrusions of neighbouring non-text (e.g. separator) or text segments (e.g. ascenders/descenders) into text regions of a page can be removed.
+A connected component analysis is run on every text region, as well as its overlapping neighbours.
 Now for each conflicting binary object, a rule based on majority and proper containment determins whether it belongs to the neighbour, and can therefore be clipped to the background.